rsyslog/rsyslog/source/configuration/property_replacer.rst

 property replacer sequence with a regular expression is:
 "%msg:R:.\*Sev:. \\(.\*\\) \\[.\*--end%"

-It is possible to specify some parametes after the "R".
+It is possible to specify some parameters after the "R".
 These are comma-separated.
 They are:

 R,<regexp-type>,<submatch>,<:doc:`nomatch <nomatch>`\ >,<match-number>